Palantir ordered to open books to investor seeking U.S. fraud probe

 Abramowitz enjoyed a close relationship with Karp until 2015, when Karp “verbally abused” Abramowitz and accused the investor of stealing Palantir intellectual property, according to the opinion.

-Soon after, Abramowitz tried to sell his Palantir stock, but the company blocked the deal by offering the potential buyer newly issued stock instead, the ruling said.
+Soon after, Abramowitz tried to sell his Palantir stock, but he alleged that the company blocked the deal by offering the potential buyer newly issued stock instead, the ruling said.

 Abramowitz began demanding information from Palantir as he considered suing the company for blocking the sale of his stock.
 In response, Palantir sued Abramowitz in September 2016 for allegedly stealing trade secrets, according to Slights.